nikhil21268/Random-Walk-using-Markov-Chains/README.md

 ## Markov Chain Analysis
 This README provides an analysis of an assignment that studies the writing process in four stages: read (r), write (w), e-mail (e), and surf (s).
 The process is modeled as a finite state discrete time Markov chain.

-## Instructions

-- Use statistical software R/Python for your codes.
-- Only basic built-in functions available in R/Python are allowed.
-- In each question, show the simulations with relevant graphs.
-- Due date is October 31, 2023 (11.59 p.m.
-IST).
-No late assignments will be accepted.
-- Submit all of your work which includes the codes, results, graphs, and reports.

----

 ## Question 1: Markov Chain Analysis (10 Marks)

 ### Overview